URL slug rules

 Related

-Create a Redirection Smart Link
+Create a Redirection OmniLab Smart Link

-Use these slug rules while creating the main Smart Link type used for campaigns and web destinations.
+Use these slug rules while creating the main OmniLab Smart Link type used for campaigns and web destinations.

-Your first Smart Link
+Your first OmniLab Smart Link

 Follow the end-to-end setup once you are ready to create and test a first public URL.